playwright-community/eslint-plugin-playwright/docs/rules/no-conditional-expect.md

 increase the amount of mental thinking needed to understand what is actually being tested.

-While `expect.assertions` & `expect.hasAssertions` can help prevent tests from
-silently being skipped, when combined with conditionals they typically result in even more complexity being introduced.

 The following patterns are warnings:

 ```js